NJ CAN 2020 is the campaign leading the effort to pass the cannabis legalization referendum in three short weeks.

 The arrests will likely continue until a minute before implementation goes into effect.

-NJCAN 2020 is seeking to create a just industry once it passes that includes small businesses and ancillaries.
+NJCAN 2020 is seeking to create a just industry once it passes the cannabis legalization referendum that includes small businesses and ancillaries.

 New Jersey is a cash-strapped state where agreeing on the annual budget has become a great fight to the point of a government shutdown every year since 2017.
 It only shut down in 2017.
 The budget issue has only been exacerbated because of COVID.